Eluder-based Regret for Stochastic Contextual MDPs: Analysis

 \endgroup \end{lemma}

-\begin{lemma}[Confidence bound for dynamics approximation w.r.t the true rewards $f_\star$] Let $P_\star$ and $f_\star$ be the true context dependent dynamics and rewards.
+\begin{lemma}[Confidence bound for dynamics approximation w.r.t the true rewards $f_\star$] Let $P_\star$ and $f_\star$ be the true context-dependent dynamics and rewards.
 Let $\widehat{P}_t$ be the approximated context-dependent dynamics at round $t$.
-Then, for any $t\geq 1$, and context-dependent policy $\pi \in \Pi_\C$ we have \begingroup \allowdisplaybreaks
+Then, for any $t\geq 1$, and context-dependent policy $\pi \in \Pi_\C$, \begingroup \allowdisplaybreaks